hugoht3/fit-fusion/README.md

 ## Features

+One page containing a header with the name followed by a paragraph message explaining the purpose of the site,

+!!!!!
+(IMAGE HERE FINISH CSS FIRST)

-One page containing a header white the name followed by a paragraph message explaining the purpose of the site, right after whe are greeted by a simple select button that varies the calculation based on the sex selected by the user
+ right after we are greeted by a simple select button that varies the calculation based on the sex selected by the user

+!!!!!
+(IMAGE HERE FINISH CSS FIRST)

+ Soon after we have 3 inputs regarding height weight and age respectively

+ !!!!!
+(IMAGE HERE FINISH CSS FIRST)

+now a result button that executes the operation

+!!!!!
+(IMAGE HERE FINISH CSS FIRST)

+Response : (value)

+!!!!!
+(IMAGE HERE FINISH CSS FIRST)

+Ending in a message that will represent the calories you spent in different types of activities Eg. (Running, Basketball, Volleyball, Football)

 !!!!!
 (IMAGE HERE FINISH CSS FIRST)